cse110-fa21-group24/cse110-fa21-group24/admin/meetings/111021-sprint-1-check-in.md

 ### Team 24 | 11-10-2021 | Zoom | 13:00-14:00

 ## Sprint 1 Check-In

 ### Attendance:

 - [ ] Adan Estrada
-- [ ] Alessandro Todaro
+- [x] Alessandro Todaro
-- [ ] Andrew Lee
+- [x] Andrew Lee
-- [ ] Ansav Panda
+- [x] Ansav Panda
-- [ ] Edgar Diaz
+- [x] Edgar Diaz
-- [ ] Gabriel Leong
+- [x] Gabriel Leong
-- [ ] Grant Duntugan
+- [x] Grant Duntugan
 - [ ] Hema Thota
-- [ ] Keli Wang
+- [x] Keli Wang
-- [ ] Minh Dinh
+- [x] Minh Dinh
 - [ ] Quyen Nguyen

 ### Unresolved Issues

-- [add unresolved issues from previous meetings here]
+N/A

 ### Agenda

 - Talk about deadlines for all assignments and for MVP
 - Check up on everyone's progress and talk about new issues
 - Show everyone how to setup the linters
 - Tell everyone about Jest testing

 ### Unfinished Issues

-- [add unfinished issues from the agenda here, these issues will be the unresolved issues for the next meeting]
+N/A

 ### Meeting Notes

-- [add important takeways, decisions, outcomes, opinions of the meeting here, and include the reasons for why certain decisions were made]
+- establish IndexedDB
+- main idea: need a flexible way to create functions for our buttons without getting to specific
+- steps:
+  - research indexeddb
+  - create flexible interface in which front end can make calls to

+-Spoonacular api
+-need to look into api key security issues
+-interface should be easier than the indexeddb

+Linters/PR flow

+- on PR there are checks
+- must pass checks in order to merge (for consistency)
+- can comment on PRs and request reviews
+- need two approvals in order to merge as well
+- must re-check code after change requests are made and fulfilled
+- will eventually set up a javascript check (Jest)

+VSCode Extensions

+- Prettier code formatter
+- formats upon command and can be configured upon save
+- Stylelint
+- run npm install stylelint stylelint-config-standard
+- highlights "errors" in CSS files
+- also possible to auto fix all errors

+-some team members could use help on issues
+-extra help assigned